Tiendil/tiendil-org-content/content/posts/2024-016-about-book-piranesi/en.md

 "Piranesi" is an old-science detective story (just like "Jonathan Strange" is an old-science drama) in a world bearing traces of magic.

 The main character — Piranesi — has forgotten his past but not his values and habits.
 They push him towards systematically studying the world in which he lives, towards finding himself in it and himself in himself.
-He explores it mainly through observations, notes, logic, and intuition but not through experiments
+He explores it mainly through observations, notes, logic, and intuition but not through experiments.

 That's why I use the term old-science — [science before the advent of the experimental method]{post:@choose-nearest-language:about-book-invention-of-science}, before the fragmentation of the world into isolated areas.
 When the most important thing was to write down, catalog, memorize.
 And logic was considered able to connect everything together based on natural observations.